Humagonen/fNIRS_Emotion_Classification_NEMO/README.md

 # fNIRS_Emotion_Classification_NEMO

-more files will be added - I will organise the notebooks and upload in a seperate folder
+more files will be added - I will organise the notebooks and upload

 deployed app: https://fnirsemotionclassification.streamlit.app/